eazymation/jbds-via-html5/README.md

 Container: HOLY, Image: rlucentesejboss/guacamole , max 1000 Mb
 Container: HOLY-1 , Image: guacamole/guacd max , 257 Mb
 Container : MYSQL , Image: rhscl/mysql-57-rhel7 , max 512Mb
-Container : SIRIUS, Image: neilmackenzie/jbds-via-html5 , max 1350 Mb
+Container : SIRIUS, Image: neilmackenzie/jbds-via-html5 , max 1350 Mb per container

 We do not expect that the gaucamole containers or mysql containers will need significantly more memory (or CPU) to run more sirius applications, but we have not tested this.

-To alter memory constraints in openshift online you can use the web console and go to the deployment, choose actions->edit resource limits.
+To alter memory constraints in openshift online you can use the web console and go to the deployment, choose actions->'edit resource limits'.

 ## Proposed further work

 This solution currently requires users to have access to openshift if they would like to create/start or stop their own container.
 It would be nice if users could do this without having access to openshift.
-One propsal would to do this would be the following:
+One proposal to do this would be the following:

 1.)
-Let the gaucamole Guacadmin user set all connections.
+Let the gaucamole guacadmin user set all connections.
 2.)
 Dont allow users to set their own connections (so they will have access only to the Guacamole preferences screen)
 3.)
-Add an item to the Guacamole javascript web application to stop start the container.
+Add an item to the Guacamole javascript web application to stop/start the container.
 The most likely location would be : guacamole-client/guacamole/src/main/webapp/app/settings/services/preferenceService.js from the open source guacamole project: